Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Risk management

-At Toyoda Gosei, climate-related risks (physical risks & transition risks) are managed by the Carbon Neutrality and Environmental Committee, Internal Control Committee (formerly, Compliance and Risk Management Committee), and Management System (ISO 14001).
+At Toyoda Gosei, climate-related risks (physical risks & transition risks) are managed by the Carbon Neutrality and Environmental Committee, Internal Control Committee and Management System (ISO 14001).
 In the risk management process, risks are identified and evaluated and then ranked according to their frequency and impact.
 After this, measures such as avoidance, mitigation, transference, or retention are determined, and progress is managed by the committees and others.
 Regular reports on major risks are made to the Board of Directors.

 Indicators and targets